hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/scenarios/__init__.md

 **Important Note:**

 In a real application, you'll typically have a separate file (e.g., `test_login.py`) to test the functionality of the `login` module.
 These tests will include assertions about the login process (like verifying return values, user authentication, and handling of invalid inputs).
-The current tests are illustrative of what you might do to check the integrity of the `__init__.py` file.
+The current tests are illuStartive of what you might do to check the integrity of the `__init__.py` file.